BlakeGarner/encoders-for-etc-eos/Firmware/README.md

 The basic installation runs through the steps to get everything set up more-or-less the same as I did for my development.

 You only need to follow these steps if you wish to build your own version of the firmware.
-Instructions to upload existing firmware is available in the [EncoderBoard folder](../EncoderBoard/README.md).
+Instructions to upload existing firmware is available in the [Hardware folder](../Hardware/README.md).
 To adjust the code, you're going to need some knowledge of C++.

 ### Install Software